 A 2016 report by PCRWR highlights that Pakistan had already touched the water stress line in 1990, and by 2005, it had crossed the red area, i.e., “water scarcity line.”
 Today in 2019, the situation has far more worsened.

-A World Economic Forum report mentions water a significant threat for Pakistan followed by inflation, terrorism, and unplanned urbanization.
+A World Economic Forum report mentions water as a significant threat for Pakistan, followed by inflation, terrorism, and unplanned urbanization.